Nine Mile, Queensland: Demographics

+Education

+There are no schools in Nine Mile.
+The nearest government primary schools are Gracemere State School in neighbouring Gracemere to the south-east and Stanwell State School in neighbouring Stanwell to the south-west.
+The nearest government secondary school is Rockhampton State High School in Wandal, Rockhampton to the north-east.

 Paradise Lagoons Campdraft

-An annual campdrafting event called the Paradise Lagoons Campdraft is held in Nine Mile each year.
+An annual campdrafting event called the Paradise Lagoons Campdraft is held in Paradise Lagoons pastoral property 973 Malchi Nine Mile Road (23.3866°S 150.3836°E).
 A multi-million dollar, purpose-built facility was opened in 2003 when the event was inaugurated by Graeme Acton who died following a campdrafting accident at Clarke Creek in 2014.
 Acton's funeral was held at Paradise Lagoons in Nine Mile which was attended by numerous dignitaries including then-Prime Minister Tony Abbott, who had attended the campdraft the previous year prior to becoming prime minister.